opendocsg/slw-judgments-backfill/2004_SGHC_246/report.md

 _Adverse inferences against the Prosecution_

-45     The principles governing the drawing of adverse inferences against the Prosecution pursuant to Illus (g) to s 116 of the Evidence Act are summarised in _Khua Kian Keong v PP_ [2003] 4 SLR 526.
+45     The principles governing the drawing of adverse inferences against the Prosecution pursuant to Illus (g) to s 116 of the Evidence Act are summarised in _Khua Kian Keong v PP_ <span class="citation">[2003] 4 SLR 526</span>.
 The trial court has the discretion whether or not to draw such inferences, and the appellate court has to evaluate if the trial judge had correctly exercised his discretion.
 It will be appropriate to draw adverse inferences against the Prosecution if the witness not offered is a material one, the Prosecution withheld evidence that it possessed and which was available, and where this was done with an ulterior motive to hinder or hamper the Defence.

 46     The witnesses the Prosecution allegedly failed to call were obviously Muniandy and Gim Hock.
 However, both persons were resident in Malaysia and were not compellable as witnesses before the Singapore courts.
-In _PP v Tan Lay Heong_ [1996] 2 SLR 150, I said that no adverse inferences could be drawn against the Prosecution where a witness was a foreign witness and not compellable to be called.
+In _PP v Tan Lay Heong_ <span class="citation">[1996] 2 SLR 150</span>, I said that no adverse inferences could be drawn against the Prosecution where a witness was a foreign witness and not compellable to be called.
 The mere fact that the foreign witness was not before the court to give evidence was not sufficient basis to presume that his evidence would be unfavourable to the Prosecution.

-47     In _Chua Keem Long v PP_ [1996] 1 SLR 510, the Defence had argued that an adverse inference should be drawn against the Prosecution for its failure to call a particular witness.
+47     In _Chua Keem Long v PP_ <span class="citation">[1996] 1 SLR 510</span>, the Defence had argued that an adverse inference should be drawn against the Prosecution for its failure to call a particular witness.
 There, I

 said at [73]: